 What is Li-Fi?

-Li-Fi (also known as light fidelity) is a technology for the wireless transmission of data between devices Li-Fi uses light as a medium for transmission of data.
+Li-Fi (also known as light fidelity) is a technology for the wireless transmission of data between devices Li-Fi uses light as a medium for the transmission of data.
 LED lamps are the source used for encoding data by switching the light on and off during regular intervals to create a binary code.
 This is transmitted to the other end where the receiver decides it.
 Li-Fi has a huge potential in data transmission since it uses simple LED bulbs to transmit data.

 Components of a Li-Fi System: